trilogy-group/cloudfix-linter-developer/README.md

 - Set the access key and the secret key inside of the provider "aws" block eg: in the main.tf file provider "aws" { region = "us-east-1" access_key = "my-access-key" secret_key = "my-secret-key" }
 - Set and export AWS_ACCESS_KEY_ID , AWS_SECRET_ACCESS_KEY , AWS_SESSION_TOKEN as enviroment variables.
 More information on how to give access can be found [here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs).

+#### 3. Cloudfix Credentials
-#### 3. This version works with CloudFix v3 so make sure you have credentials to https://app.cloudfix.com/
+This version works with CloudFix v3 so make sure you have credentials to https://app.cloudfix.com/

 #### 4. From your terraform code working directory do "cloudfix-linter init".
 ```bash